Fall Updates & Campus News: COVID-19

 For specific questions, contact Campus Housing and Community Living at [email protected].

 At this time, the campus is not receiving visitors who are not invited by a specific campus community member/department.
 Read the Visitors On-Campus Guidelines for more information.
-However, vendors and contractors with an active contract are allowed to come to campus if certain criteria is met and they complete the Visitor Screening Form.
+Vendors and contractors with an active contract are allowed to come to campus if certain criteria is met and they complete the Visitor Screening Form.
 Learn more about this criteria here, under Vendors & Visitors.

 Students can learn more here under the Student Employment tab.